Today we visited the beautiful creekside village of Golant, near Fowey, to join Encounter Cornwall on a canoe trip up the River Fowey.

 Canoeing with Encounter Cornwall

 Encounter Cornwall run a variety of kayaking trips from their base at Golant.
 They’re a family run business with green credentials, helpful, friendly and knowledgeable – I highly recommend them.
-You can find the details of all their trips on their website (they also run a café here in the summer, and Karen’s home baked cakes are delicious).
-I’m off to Fowey next, so watch this space!
+You can find the details of all their services on their website.
+Their guided kayak trips and SUP sessions are designed to connect you with the tidal waters of the Fowey Estuary, whether you’re a complete beginner or an experienced adventurer.
+For a more relaxed exploration, their trips offer the perfect way to enjoy the landscape, while experienced paddlers can hire kayaks to enjoy the waters at their own pace.

 Have you tried canoeing with a toddler in Cornwall (or any other adventurous activities with preschoolers)?
 We’d love to hear about your experiences.
 What would you recommend?
 Leave a comment below, post on our Facebook page or tweet @Bosinver and join the conversation.